 The residents' rights were promoted by the care and support provided in the centre.
 The residents had access to advocacy service and information about same was available in the centre.
 There was evidence of active consultations with residents and their families regarding their care and the running of the respite service.
-In 2020, there was a record of 21 meetings with residents availing of respite to enhance their knowledge about making a complaint, self advocating and protecting themselves from abuse.
+There were regular meetings with residents availing of respite to enhance their knowledge about making a complaint, self advocating and protecting themselves from abuse.